 - A definition of success.
 Your goal for exercise may be consistency (at least 3 x every week) rather than weight loss.
 Growing your business may mean increasing customer retention instead of sales numbers.
 Identifying your target will help you know when you’ve hit it.

-Eliminate pitfalls (excuses)
+3. Eliminate pitfalls (excuses)

-It’s because I can’t trust my willpower so I make sure to stay completely away from the things that trip me up when it comes to healthy food choices.
+It’s because I can’t trust my willpower, so I stay completely away from the things that trip me up when it comes to healthy food choices.
 I know how hard it is not to grab something convenient (and lacking nutrition) when I work through lunch or the schedule gets tight, so planning healthy snacks is a must.

-This was a hard habit to change because it was so easy to justify buying more items with “I’m already here” or “it’s cheaper this way” type thinking.
-I wasn’t going to change the habit of spending too much and wrecking my grocery budget if I didn’t ditch picking up impulse on-sale items.
-Even good things can distract so we have to clear the path.
+This was a hard habit to change because it was easy to justify buying more items with “I’m already here” or “it’s cheaper this way” type thinking.
+I wouldn’t change the habit of spending too much and wrecking my grocery budget if I didn’t ditch picking up impulse on-sale items.
+Even good things can distract, so we have to clear the path.

 Your goals are at stake, maybe more, so eliminate what holds you back.

-Accountability is crucial (choose wisely)
+4. Accountability is crucial (choose wisely)

 Are you trying to fit in more exercise and activity to lose weight?
 There’s probably someone you know who would like to exercise more and needs the same accountability you do to take a walk instead of veg on the couch.

-When we determined to follow a written budget, a good friend was doing the same which helped me immensely.
+When we determined to follow a written budget, a good friend did the same, which helped me immensely.
 She and I traded texts, emails, and phone calls about negative behaviors we were trying to redirect.
-We didn’t have to share specific numbers to encourage each other and it was reassuring to know I had someone to call when I was discouraged or simply tired of trying.
+We didn’t have to share specific numbers to encourage each other, and it was reassuring to know I had someone to call when I was discouraged or simply tired of trying.

 A private Facebook group can serve as a virtual round table to share ideas and encouragement, conveniently bridging distance and saving time.
-Whatever area of life you’re trying to improve, trust me, you’re not alone.
+Trust me; whatever area of life you’re trying to improve, you’re not alone.